johnwaug-hub/plany/CONTRIBUTING.md

-# Contributing to Project Plany
+# Contributing to PLANY

-Thank you for your interest in contributing to Project Plany!
+Thank you for your interest in contributing to PLANY!
 This document provides guidelines for contributing to the project.

 ## Code of Conduct